Maham S. Chappal

 This is important to understand for insights into why your brand matters.”
 Explains Paige Arnof- Fenn of Mavens & Moguls

 “Quarterly Blended lead and traffic numbers can be heavily impacted by fluctuations in marketing spend”, Says Adam Corey of Podable, “but looking at organic inbound leads shows the cumulative business impact of marketing’s efforts, such as content marketing, customer reviews, PR, and analyst reports.”
+Use this marketing automation dashboard to gain valuable insights about the number of leads generated from your inbound marketing campaigns.

 “One important metric that you must include in a high-level B2B marketing report is the marketing costs for new customer acquisition.”
 Says Avinash Chandra of BrandLoom Consulting.
 “We all know that acquiring a new customer is more expensive than marketing to an existing customer.

 Monitoring this metric shows how efficient your marketing efforts have been- and how it contrasts with your estimated ROI.
-If it shows that the costs and ROI expectations are not in sync, it is time for tweaking your strategy.”
+If it shows that the costs and ROI expectations are not in sync, it is time for tweaking your B2B marketing strategy.”

 Darren Litt of MarketerHire explains, “When it comes to marketing, your most important metric is typically your cost per acquisition (CPA).
 Comparing your CPA against your lifetime value is a simple way to look at the health of your business.”